petersilva/si46ib9d/README.md

-Motivation for the si46ib9d script.
+# Motivation for the si46ib9d script.

-ISC tools are the most popular ones, but they are built for runing large corporate sites, and their configuration methods, allow an almost infinite configurability, and are quite intimidating in the number of decisions they ask.
+ISC tools are the most popular ones, but they are built for running large corporate sites, and their configuration methods, allow an almost infinite configurability, and are quite intimidating in the number of decisions they ask.
 Further, they have grown somewhat organically over time, and have gotten a bit unwieldy.

 This script uses a single data file, that looks a lot like an ISC forward zone file, but adds 'decorations' (directives hidden in zone file comments) to allow it to be used to build the entire configuration.
 It is also much more information dense, one can look at a few lines, at most a page, of configuration and understand the general setup.

 The single data file is much simpler to maintain and is meant for editing by humans.
 Once the domain and network decorators are set, adding